-Whether you are a visitor or a local, we give you advice to help you find the best shopping hotspots, festive afternoon teas, holiday events, Christmas meals, light displays, and Christmas decorations in Edinburgh.
+Whether you are a visitor or a local, we give you advice to help you find the best shopping hotspots, Edinburgh Christmas markets, festive afternoon teas, Edinburgh Christmas events, Christmas meals, light displays, and Christmas decorations in Edinburgh.
 We also share a brief history of Christmas in Scotland and some of the common holiday traditions.
 So let’s delve into our guide to things to do in Edinburgh during Christmas!

 15 Ways to Celebrate Christmas in Edinburgh Scotland

 Although Christianity in Scotland dates back to the Roman Occupation of Britain, Christmas has not always been a popular holiday in Scotland.
 Prior to the Scottish Reformation, Christmas was celebrated in a manner similar to the rest of Western Europe.
 However, after Scotland broke ties with the Catholic Church Christmas celebrations in Scotland were banned as they were seen as Catholic feasts and rituals by the Church of Scotland.

 Believe it or not, Christmas has only been an official holiday in Scotland since 1958 and it wasn’t until the 1980’s that it was widely publicly celebrated.
 The increased influence is likely due to a lessening of influence by the Church of Scotland, the influence of popular Christmas customs from countries like Germany, England, Ireland, and the United States, and the demonstrated economic benefits of Christmas markets and celebrations.

-Although the specific events change each year, this list should give you a good idea of what the city can offer and help you plan your Christmas in Edinburgh.
+Although the specific events change each year, our list should give you a good idea of what the city can offer and help you plan your Christmas in Edinburgh.
 Here is our list of the top 15 things to do in Edinburgh during Christmas!

-Browse the Christmas Markets
+Browse the Edinburgh Christmas Markets

 The main Christmas Market is held each year in the Princes Street Gardens.
 It seems to get bigger each year with several lanes filled with little shops and kiosks selling crafts, art, gifts, food, and more.
 It also now is spread out into part of George Street as well where you find even more booths, rides, and attractions so be sure to head there as well.

 There are also stands selling hot drinks such as hot chocolate and coffee, and alcoholic options like hot cider, mulled wine (often advertised using German word Glühwein), and hot toddies.
 There is also usually one stall selling Glayva drinks, Glayva is a local whisky that has a spicy taste and is good on its own or paired with coffee or hot apple juice.

 Seek out Holiday Lights

 Our favorite find so far is the evening light trail at the Royal Botanic Garden Edinburgh.
-Each evening in December, they have illuminated trails that include lots of lights, music, and illuminations.
+Each evening from November 16th to December 30th, they have illuminated trails that include lots of lights, music, and illuminations.
 It is a really well done display and great for families.
 You can also buy hot chocolate or mulled wine to enjoy along the trail.
-There is an entrance fee and you can book tickets online in advance or buy them on site.
+There is an entrance fee and you just need to book tickets online in advance.
 Entries are timed to ensure that the trail doesn’t get too crowded.

-In terms of streets, the best street for lights and decorations is George Street as there is normally a large light installation here.
+In terms of streets, the best street to walk along for lights and decorations is George Street as there is normally a large light installation here.
 The Dome on George Street is well-known for its lights as each year it places fairy lights and huge Christmas wreaths around its Corinthian columns.
 It is one of the most Instagrammed Edinburgh Christmas spots each year.

 Go Ice Skating